gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    and the appropriate error is generated.

-## Validation against Downgrade Attacks
+## Validation Against Downgrade Attacks

    When the SCTP association has entered the Encrypted State after the DTLS handshake has completed the protection against protection